bikeshaving/crank/docs/WIP.md

 const el1 = createElement("div", {id: "element"}, "An element");
 ```

-The `createElement` function which is called when using JSX returns an *element*, a plain old JavaScript object.
+The `createElement` function returns an *element*, a plain old JavaScript object.
 Elements on their own don’t do anything special; instead, Crank provides special classes called *renderers* which interpret elements to produce DOM nodes, HTML strings, scene graphs, or whatever else a developer can think of.
-Crank ships with two renderers for web development, one which produces DOM nodes, available through the module `@bikeshaving/crank/dom`, and one which produces HTML strings, available through the module `@bikeshaving/crank/html`.
-You can use these modules to render interactive user interfaces on the client and HTML strings on the server.
+Crank ships with two renderers for web development, one for creating and updating DOM nodes, available through the module `@bikeshaving/crank/dom`, and one which creating HTML strings, available through the module `@bikeshaving/crank/html`.
+You can use these modules to render interactive user interfaces on the client and HTML responses on the server.

 ```jsx
 /* @jsx createElement */